vic-cieslak/onlybtcfans/README.md

 ## Create new project on firebase and go to console.
 Then:

-1. Enable auth (for email, maybe facebook/google if I managed to implement it already).
+1. Enable auth for email, twitter and google (need to have tokens).
 2. Create storage with rules (for photos).
 3. Create firestore database.

-For more information check -> https://dev.to/quasar/to-the-stars-with-quasar-firebase-initial-service-structure-1fcf

 ## Add your firebase API keys to .env.